2016 Bechtel Fellowship Winners

-The Association for Library Service to Children (ALSC) and the Special Collections and Bechtel Fellowship Committee did not select a winner for the 2015 award year.
+The Association for Library Service to Children (ALSC) and the Special Collections and Bechtel Fellowship Committee have awarded the 2016 Louise Seaman Bechtel Fellowship to Bridgid Mangan and Wendy Stephens.

 ALSC, a division of the ALA, is the world’s largest organization dedicated to the support and enhancement of library service to children.
 With a network of more than 4,000 children’s and youth librarians, literature experts, publishers and educational faculty, ALSC is committed to creating a better future for children through libraries.
 To learn more about ALSC, visit ALSC’s website at www.ala.org/alsc.